strepkov/demonstrator/paper/draft.md

 > also add the feature that you have a master mode where the master can add obstacles also in the IDE via JSON

 To create the playground, the seven most important components are linked:
-1. IDE for MontiArc language, it helps to write components easier, reveals the errors and shows incoming and outgoing ports of the components.
+1. IDE for EmbeddedMontiArc language, it helps to write components easier, reveals the errors and shows incoming and outgoing ports of the components.
 2. Web-server, it receives the requests for compiling the MontiArc models and sends back a finished controller,  packs and extracts models, controls the compilation process, providing an error handling for users.
 3. EMAM2WASM generator, it gets the model from the web-server and compiles it, generating the web-assembly file, which is a "brain" of the simulator.
 4. A testing toolchain, which provides stream testing for incoming models.
 The toolchain is consist of EMAM2CPP generator, which generates tests, then the tests are compiled and executed.
 The output from the stream testing phase could be used to be shown to a user or be the condition for generating the .wasm file.